PraveenKumar-Rajendran/CarND-LaneLines-P1/README.md

 ### Lane detection pipeline.

-My pipeline consisted of 5 steps.
+My pipeline consists of 5 steps.
 Steps will be explained below.

 * Color image is converted to grayscale image.
 * Gaussian smoothing witht the kernel size of 3, before running canny (way of suppressing noise and spurious gradients by averaging).